appsocially/upil-site/docs/development/README.md

 - `sendInput` - A function that expects to receive the input from a user.
 - `upil` - The `upilInstance`

+### SendInput function

+Widgets receive a `sendInput` function as a prop.
+This function is used to update the variable associated with the widget's underlying `VisualNode`.
+It accepts a single parameter.
+This function can be called zero or more times, and will cause an `input-update` event to be fired each time it is called.

+ * `template` - A template-widget can pass any object or primitve it wants via the `sendInput` function.
+If the widget passes a `String` to the function, then the default reply-node template widget will be able to display it.
+Otherwise, the developer should supply their own reply-node widget to properly format the contents stored in the input-state.

+ * `select` - A select-widget receives an array of options that the users can choose from.
+Each option is an object with the signature `{text, value}`.
+When a user chooses an option, its corresponding `value` should be passed into the `sendInput` funciton.

+ * `multi-select` - A multi-select widget works similarly to a select-widget.
+But instead of passing a single value, it should pass an array of `value` into the `sendInput` function.

 ### Injected state

 Chat mode widgets can access the `upilInstance` state using injection: